the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 }
 ```

-The cool thing here is that you can define other tool call modes that are useful for your specific context.
+Also, you can define other tool call modes that are useful for your specific context.

 Just make sure it's easy to surface the observed tool calls from production logic to your eval pipeline (cf. the `agent_response.tool_calls` in our above code).

 Agents can act beyond tool calls, too.

 Maybe you want to ensure a **sub-agent** is correctly called and executed, or maybe you want to ensure an **interrupt** is triggered before a particular tool is called.

-These are great extensions of the spirit of the Second T (and maybe I'll think of a better T-starting category name for them, someday)!
+These are great extensions of the spirit of the Second T (and maybe I'll think of a better T-starting category for them, someday)!

-#### ❓ But BOS, just checking that tools were called isn’t enough.
-It _can't_ be enough.
-How do we know the answer the agent gave is actually _true_?
+#### ❓ "But BOS, just checking that tools were called isn’t enough.
+How do we know the answer the agent gave is actually _right_?"

 ### 🎯 T3: Truth, or Whether it's Actually Right

-Once you've confirmed your agent can talk and act correctly, the ultimate question remains: is it _right_?

-While text and tool call evaluators are powerful, they also have blind spots — especially when correctness hinges on nuanced reasoning.
+While text and tool call evaluators are powerful, they also have blind spots — especially when **correctness** hinges on **nuanced reasoning**.

-Truth evaluation moves beyond mechanics to assess the quality and correctness of the agent's final output, which is the cornerstone of user trust.
+Truth evaluation moves beyond mechanics to assess the quality and accuracy of the agent's final output, which is the cornerstone of user trust.

-Let's say a QA tester reports a flaky test that sometimes fails with a `TimeoutError: Element not found` after 10 seconds.
+Say a QA tester reports a flaky test that sometimes fails with a `TimeoutError: Element not found` after 10 seconds.

 They send you the stack trace, which implicates a button that _should_ appear after a modal loads, but isn't.